bibek22/blog/content/misc/pelican-howto.md

 A http server will be run at port `8000`.
 Point your browser at that port on your localhost and you should see a landing page for Pelican.

-### Creating posts !
+### Adding posts
 To keep your posts sources organized, create a directory `content` inside `blog` directory.
-Add `.md` or `.rst` files inside this directory, one for each post.
-Pelican supports `markdown` or `ReStructuredText` bout of the box.
-You can pick a markup language you prefer.
+Write your articles in `.md` or `.rst` files inside this directory, one for each post.
+Pelican supports *markdown* or *ReStructuredText* out of the box.
+You can pick the one you prefer.
+You can also write posts in plain html if you so desire.

 ### Further...
 You can pick one among several themes available for pelican from this [repo](https://github.com/getpelican/pelican-themes).
-Another awesome thing about Static site is that you can host it for free using github [pages](https://pages.github.com/), [netlify](https://www.netlify.com/) etc. Comment below if you are interested.
-I'll write about how to host your blog for free and with continuous deployment.
+Another awesome thing about Static site is that you can host it for free using github [pages](https://pages.github.com/), [netlify](https://www.netlify.com/) etc.

 The End.